-Lobbying & speaking with our MPP's about maintaining stability for our film & tv industry.
+Lobbying & speaking with our Members of Parliament about maintaining stability for our film & tv industry.
 Seen here with NDP MPP Jill Andrew and members of ACTRA Toronto leadership.

 "Do we settle for the world as it is, or do we work for the world as it should be?"
 Michelle Obama

 Women in Film & Television Digital Incubator with Producer Marina Cordoni.

 Director's Guild of Canada Event with ACTRA Toronto President Theresa Tova & ACTRA Councillor and Diversity & Inclusion co-chair Lisa Michelle Cornelius.